SmallJiu/MirageInterface/README.md

 This is a Minecraft mod

 It add a block to remote link other block, it can transmission something to the other block.
 usage:
-  use a mirage_connector to shift + right click want to link block, and, shift + right click the mirage interface. it will success to link.
+  1. use a mirage_connector to shift + right click want to link block, and, shift + right click the mirage interface. it will success to link.
+  2. after, you can right click interface some face to open a gui, it can put some capability item to inerface, you need put some capability item to mirage interface face to add transmission type.
-  example: you need put some capability
+    example: you need use face of up to transmission forge energy, need put forge energy capability item to mirage interface